PublicDomainRelease/GWM-2005/README.txt

 The following self-extracting distribution file is for use on personal
 computers:

-         mf2005_gwm.1_1.exe
+          gwm_2005.1_2.exe

 The distribution file contains:

-          Compiled DOS executable and source code for MF2005-GWM.
+          Compiled DOS executable and source code for GWM-2005.
-          GWM documentation and input instructions in pdf files.
+          GWM documentation and input instructions in PDF files.
           Test data sets.

 The distribution file is a self-extracting program.
 Execution of the